 Epinephrine decreases bleeding in the area of injection.
-Epinephrine concentrations of 1:50,000 may be indicated for infiltration in small doses into a surgical site to achieve hemostasis, but are not indicated in children to control pain.12
+Epinephrine concentrations of 1:50,000 may be indicated for infiltration in small doses into a surgical site to achieve hemostasis but are not indicated in children to control pain.12 Local anesthetics that contain vasopressors help reduce toxicity by slowing the rate of absorption of the anesthetic and/or vasopressor into the cardiovascular system.12 A vasopressorcontaining local anesthetic should be used when treatment extends to 2 or more quadrants in a single visit.12

-An end product of prilocaine metabolism can induce formation of methemoglobin, reducing the blood's oxygen-carrying capacity.
-In patients with subclinical methemoglobinemia'9 or with toxic doses (>6 mg/kg), prilocaine can induce methemoglobinemia symptoms20 (eg, gray or slate blue cyanosis of the lips, mucous membranes, and nails; respiratory and circulatory distress).6 Prilocaine may be contraindicated in patients with methemoglobinemia, sickle cell anemia, anemia, or symptoms of hypoxia or in patients receiving acetaminophen or phenacetin, since both medications elevate methemoglobin levels.17
+An end product of prilocaine metabolism can induce formation of methemoglobin, reducing the blood's oxygencarrying capacity.
+In patients with subclinical methemoglobinemia25 or with toxic doses (>6 mg/kg), prilocaine can induce methemoglobinemia symptoms26 (eg, gray or slate blue cyanosis of the lips, mucous membranes, and nails; respiratory and circulatory distress).6 Prilocaine may be contraindicated in patients with methemoglobinemia, sickle cell anemia, anemia, or symptoms of hypoxia or in patients receiving acetaminophen or phenacetin, since both medications elevate methemoglobin levels.23

-- Recommendations: - 1.
-Selection of local anesthetic agents should be based upon: - a. the patient's medical history and mental/developmental status; - b. the anticipated duration of the dental procedure; - c. the need for hemorrhage control; - d. the planned administration of other agents (eg, nitrous oxide, sedative agents, general anesthesia); - e. the practitioner's knowledge of the anesthetic agent. - 2.
-Use of vasoconstrictors in local anesthetics is recommended to decrease the risk of toxicity of the anesthetic agent. - 3.
+- 1. Selection of local anesthetic agents should be based upon: - a. the patient's medical history and mental/developmental status; - b. the anticipated duration of the dental procedure; - c. the need for hemorrhage control; - d. the planned administration of other agents (eg, nitrous oxide, sedative agents, general anesthesia); - e. the practitioner's knowledge of the anesthetic agent. - 2.
+Use of vasoconstrictors in local anesthetics is recommended to decrease the risk of toxicity of the anesthetic agent, especially when treatment extends to 2 or more quadrants in a single visit. - 3.
 In cases of bisulfate allergy, use of a local anesthetic without a vasoconstrictor is indicated.
-A local anesthetic without a vasoconstrictor also can be used for shorter treatment needs. - 4.
+A local anesthetic without a vasoconstrictor also can be used for shorter treatment needs but should be used with caution to minimize the risk of toxicity of the anesthetic agents. - 4.
 The established maximum dosage for any anesthetic should not be exceeded.